dotRP/koe_storageunits_coreinv/ReadMe.txt

 INSTALL
 Setup your channel to log the breaches, in the server.lua paste the webhook url into the url at the top of the lua.

-Put trono_storageunits and nh-context in your resource folder
+Put koe_storageunits and nh-context in your resource folder

 add this to your cfg.

 start nh-context
-start trono_storageunits
+start koe_storageunits

 add the sql file included to your database.